 While you’re waiting, determine the selection criteria.
 Take the time to decide what’s important before you start reviewing.

 6. Compare different vendor bids

-After the window for RFQs closes, the real fun starts - assessing all the bids.
-As we just said, these are going to be all over the place.
-Some are going to ignore almost everything you requested (they’re the easiest to disqualify), but others are going to be very close.
-That’s where having very specific selection criteria can help.
-Sometimes the difference between the vendor you choose and the one you don’t is very small.
+After the window for RFQs closes, it’s time to assess the bids.
+Having very specific selection criteria will help.
+Sometimes the difference between the vendor you choose and the one you don’t is very nominal.

 7. Select the best vendor offer

-Send the selected vendor all the contracts they need to sign and enjoy the fact that you don’t have to go through the selection process again.
+Send the selected vendor all the contracts they need to sign.

 9. Send proposal rejection letters

-Always, always, always take the time to thank each and every vendor who submits something, whether you work with them or not.
-Along with just being the nice thing to do, it shows vendors that you value their time and the energy they put into submitting, even if they weren’t successful.
+Always take the time to thank each vendor that submits, whether you work with them or not.
+It shows vendors that you value their time and the energy, even if they weren’t successful.